jcubic/wayne/README.md

 ## API reference

+Wayne constrcutor accept object with options:
+* `filter` - a function that is called with request object, and should return false if the request should not be proxied with Service Worker.

 Wayne object has those methods that correspond to HTTP methods
 * `get`
 * `post`
 * `put`
 * `delete`
 * `patch`

-each method accepts a URL with markers inside curly brackets those markers will be available from **Request.params** object.
+Each method accepts a URL with markers inside curly brackets, those markers will be available from **Request.params** object.
 The request object is the browser native object of a given request see [MDN for details](https://developer.mozilla.org/en-US/docs/Web/API/Request).
 The only change to the native API is that the object has property **params**.

 Here are a few most important Request properties: